ggeorg0/truthsocial-parser/README.md

 The TruthSocial Parser is a Python tool designed to scrape data from TruthSocial.

 The project leverages:
-- Nodriver: For browser automation without a graphical interface.
+- Nodriver: For browser automation without anti-bot detection.
 - Asyncpg: To interact asynchronously with a PostgreSQL database.
 - PyQuery: For lightweight HTML parsing and manipulation.